ArasValizadeh/AliBabaProject/README.md

 ![My Image](images/sc2.png)

-More details have been gathered in
+More details have been gathered in project report .

+Contributing
+We welcome contributions from anyone who is interested in improving the CodeKalak Team Airplane Ticket Shop.
+If you would like to contribute, please fork the repository and submit a pull request with your changes.

 Enjoy it! :)